1977 Pakistani general election: Electoral preparations

-The result was a victory for the Pakistan People's Party, which won 155 of the 200 elected seats, including 19 that were uncontested as the Pakistan National Alliance boycotted the Balochistan elections due to ongoing military operations.

 Results

-On 7 March 1977, the Election Commission announced the result in which Pakistan Peoples Party won the largest landslide victory in Pakistan's electoral history, winning 155 out of 200 seats in the Parliament.
+On 7 March 1977 the Election Commission announced the result in which Pakistan Peoples Party won the largest landslide victory in Pakistan's electoral history, winning 155 out of 200 seats in the Parliament.
 The Pakistan National Alliance (PNA) secured only 36 seats and eight seats on each of province's legislative assemblies, but the PNA had not contested all the seats, with some parties boycotting elections in parts of the country.
 The PNA failed to secure any seats from industrial cities such as Lahore.
-In Karachi 80% of seats were secured.
+In Karachi, 80% of seats were secured.
 A similar outcome was seen in Rawalpindi, where the PNA had arranged a massive demonstration and big public gatherings and processions.
 These results were in stark contrast to the widespread predictions that although Bhutto would win the election, but not by a wide margin that the results suggested.

-Overall, the PPP won 60% of votes, a supermajority in the parliament, voting figures showing the success of the PPP candidates often surpassed the actual number that turned up for voting.
+Overall, the PPP won 59.74% of the votes and a supermajority in the parliament.
+The voting figures showing the success of the PPP candidates often surpassed the actual number that turned up for voting.
 In numerous constituencies in Punjab, where Bhutto faced the strongest opposition, Bhutto's candidates returned with over 95% of the vote.
 Observers noticed that in polling offices where PNA's candidates were strong, the polling was alleged to have been blocked for hours.
-Observers, both in national and international, quickly pointed out that the results in key constituencies were issued directly from the Prime Minister's office.
+Observers, both national and international, quickly pointed out that the results in key constituencies were issued directly from the Prime Minister's office.